-And during my financial wellness road trips, we learned that people define financial wellness as having enough to live comfortably, experience little financial stress, and time to enjoy life.
+And during my road trips, we learned that people define financial wellness as having enough to live comfortably, experience little financial stress, and time to enjoy life.
 While organizations such as the Consumer Financial Protection Bureau defines it with “how much your financial situation and money choices provide you with security and freedom of choice.”

 To further define financial wellness and why it matters let’s separately define the words financial and wellness.
 The word “financial” relates to finances having synonyms: money, banking, and investments.
 “Wellness” is defined as being in the state of good health as an actively pursued goal.
 A New York Times article explained the word wellness emerged in 1650 as the opposite of illness.
 Wellness described a healthy state of living one achieved “without simply avoiding sickness.”

 Financial Wellness is Important and Why it Matters

 Financial wellness is important because it recognizes the lack of financial planning and preparation leads to increase stress, mood changes, lower productivity impacting both our relationships and work performance.

 Many have argued money isn’t important and it cannot buy happiness.
 But money does play a significant role in our society.
 It’s the currency that pays for food, shelter, and medicine.
 It allows us the necessities to survive and the luxuries we enjoy.